Anwar Ul Alam Shaheed

-Anwar Ul Alam Shaheed was a colonel of the Bangladesh Army, secretary in the ministry of foreign affairs, diplomat, and ambassador of Bangladesh to Span and Bahrain.
+Anwar Ul Alam Shaheed (22 February 1947 – 10 December 2020) was a Colonel of the Bangladesh Army, Secretary in the ministry of Foreign affairs, diplomat, and ambassador of Bangladesh to Spain and Bahrain.
 He had served in the Kaderia Bahini and Jatiya Rakkhi Bahini.

 Early life

-Shaheed was born in 1947 in Thanapara, Tangail District, East Bengal, British India.
+Shaheed was born on 22 February 1947 in Thanapara, a suburb of Tangail town in the then Bengal Presidency of British India.
 His father was Moulvi Abdur Rahim Ichhapuri, an Islamic scholar, and his mother was Begum Eid Un Nesa.
-Shaheed was involved with student politics since 1962 and president of Tangail District unit of the Chhatra League.
+Shaheed was involved with student politics since 1962, and president of Tangail District unit of the Chhatra League.
 He graduated from Bindubhashini High School.
 Shaheed was elected general secretary of the student union at Salimullah Muslim Hall.

 Career

 During the Bangladesh Liberation War, Shaheed served in the Kader Bahini, commanded by Abdul Kader Siddiqui, as head of the civilian unit and deputy commander.
 He was also the editor of Ronangon, the propaganda publication by the Mukti Bahini.
 He wrote under the penname Ronodut.
 He provided a tour of the Mukti Bahini hospital, near the village of Andhi, to S I M Nurunnabi Khan.
 He served as an assistant director of a militia made up of Mukti Bahini and East Pakistan Rifles personnel.

-Shaheed met Prime Minister Sheikh Mujibur Rahman at the Gonobhaban on 28 January 1972 who asked him to contact Major ANM Nuruzzaman to talk about forming a militia, which later developed into the Jatiya Rakkhi Bahini.
+Shaheed met Prime Minister Sheikh Mujibur Rahman at the Gonobhaban on 28 January 1972, who asked him to contact Major ANM Nuruzzaman to talk about forming a militia, which later developed into the Jatiya Rakkhi Bahini.
 He met Major ANM Nuruzzaman for the first time on 31 January at the Gonobhaban.
 Taslim Ahmed, was then home secretary, and someone Shaheed viewed with suspicion as he remained loyal to Pakistan during the Bangladesh Liberation War.

 In 1972, Bangladesh Rifles (formerly East Pakistan Rifles) mutinied.
 The soldiers who did not fight for the independence of Bangladesh fought against soldiers who did.
 The situation at the Bangladesh Rifles headquarters, Peelkhana, calmed down after Prime Minister Sheikh Mujibur Rahman visited them.